North-East Scotland branch

 Evening talks programme

 No outings currently planned.
-Any updates will be posted here.
+Any updates will be available on the SOC website.

 About the branch